DagoDragony/itwiki/dic/index.md

 ICMP packets (Internet Control Message Protocol) - not for data, but for routers to exchange information about internet.
 Ping uses this protocol
 SAR (System Activity Report) - service collecting system monitoring data up to 1 month Telnet - old terminal emulator, that is insecure
+GAV (GroupId, Artifact, Version) - short for dependency description in maven